ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **A**.
 Due to the architectural choices that were made with Wynton early on, it is extremely unlikely that PHI/P4 data will ever be allowed on Wynton

+**Q**. _Didn't PHI Data Used to be Allowed on Wynton?_

+**A**.
+Yes, PHI Data was allowed during a PHI Pilot and for a period in 2022-2024.
+Unfortunately, a subsequent Security Audit found that Wynton did not meet the necessary standards for hosting PHI/P4 data.

 ## Jobs

 ### Waiting in job queue